18F/hub/deploy/README.md

 [GitHub Webhooks](https://help.github.com/articles/about-webhooks/) are requests that are delivered by GitHub to a URL of your choosing based upon certain repository events.
 The [Webhooks level up](https://github.com/blog/1778-webhooks-level-up) blog post gives a good high-level introduction, with pictures.
 The [Webhooks API docs](https://developer.github.com/webhooks/) go into greater detail; note the **Creating webhooks** and **Configuring your server** sections in the section guide on the right of the page.

-The [18F Hub](https://github.com/18F/hub) webhook ensures that updates to the internal Hub and staging instance of the public Hub are automatically deployed; automatic deployment of the production instance of the public Hub is forthcoming.
+The [18F Hub](https://github.com/18F/hub) webhooks ensure that updates to the internal Hub, the staging instance of the public Hub, and the production instance of the public Hub are automatically deployed:
+- For the internal and staging Hubs, changes committed to the `master` branch are deployed immediately.
+- For the public Hub, [open a pull request to merge the `master` branch into `production-public` branch](https://github.com/18F/hub/compare/production-public...master).
+Merging the pull request will trigger the webhook that will initiate deployment.

 The [data-private](https://github.com/18F/data-private) and [hub-pages-private](https://github.com/18F/hub-pages-private) webhooks ensure that changes to those repositories are propagated immediately to the internal Hub and staging instance of the public Hub.
+Those changes will not appear in the production instance of the public Hub until they are merged into the `production-public` branch.